wdm0006/keeks/README.md

  Criterion.
 The idea is that given a set of opportunities with odds and expected probabilities of winning, we can produce a nice set of bets to make with whatever cash is available in our bank.

+Implemented strategies:

+ * KellyCriterion: makes many bets fractionally that maximize growth
+ * AllOnBest: bets the max bettable value on the bet expected to be most likely to win, regardless of odds
+ * AllOnBestExpectedValue: bets the max bettable value on the bet with the highest expected value

 Related Projects
 ================